iotaledger/iota-wiki/docs/participate/support-the-network/about-nodes.md

 To synchronize, nodes in IOTA networks use milestones.
 If the node has the history of transactions that a milestone references, that milestone is solid.

-Therefore, nodes know if they are synchonized if the index of their latest solid milestone is the same as the index of the latest milestone that it has received.
+Therefore, nodes know if they are synchronized if the index of their latest solid milestone is the same as the index of the latest milestone that it has received.

 When a node is synchronized, it then has enough information to decide which transactions it considers confirmed.